marcdlc-cs/marcdlc-cs.github.io/_pages/projects/threatanalysis/usb.md

 ## Scenario
 I am part of the security team at Rhetorical Hospital and arrive to work one morning.
 On the ground of the parking lot, I find a USB stick with the hospital's logo printed on it.
 There’s no one else around who might have dropped it, so I decide to pick it up out of curiosity.

-I bring the USB drive back to my office where the team has virtualization software installed on a workstation, allowing me to safely examine its contents.
+I bring the USB drive back to my office where the team has virtualization software installed on a workstation, allowing me to safely examine its contents:

 ![](/assets/images/usbcontents_crop.png)